 Finding The Right Hearing Aids for Your Budget

-Typically, the cost of hearing aids starts at $675 per ear and increases, depending on the style and level of technology purchased, and the length of time the professional hearing aid related services are included with your purchase.
+Typically, the cost of prescription hearing aids starts at $1,500 a pair ($750 each) and increases, depending on the style and level of technology purchased, and the length of time the professional hearing aid-related services are included with your purchase.
 Hearing aid costs usually increase with more advanced and sophisticated technology and/or when more services are included.

 Discuss your budget and any questions you have about cost with your audiologist.
 Each individual’s hearing loss presents unique challenges.
 Take your audiologist’s expertise regarding product quality and follow-up services into consideration when making your purchase decision.
 We have a wide range of technology available to fit almost any budget.
 We offer convenient payment plans and accept credit cards.

-Medicare and most insurance plans do not provide coverage for the cost of hearing aids.
-However, Medicare and most insurance plans may help with the cost of a comprehensive hearing evaluation if medically necessary and when ordered by your physician, after any plan deductibles or co-pays have been met.
+While Medicare does not provide coverage for hearing aids, many Medicare Advantage plans and some employer paid plans do.
+Associated Audiologists contracts with most of these plans and offers pricing options for almost every available plan.
+In addition, Medicare and most insurance plans may help with the cost of a comprehensive hearing evaluation if medically necessary and when ordered by your physician, after any plan deductibles or co-pays have been met.
 Hearing aids may also qualify as a medical expense with flex spending accounts, health savings accounts, and on your income taxes.
 We can provide you with any receipts necessary to document your purchase.
 Please check with your tax advisor and insurance plan for further information.